devaang21/News-website/README.md

-# shopping-website
+# News-website
-Shopping website using django
+website created using node to fetch news